StyleShare/HLSCachingReverseProxyServer/README.md

     - vod_00003.ts
     + http://127.0.0.1:8080/vod.m3u8?__hls_origin_url=https://example.com/vod_00003.ts
     ```
-4. **AVAsset** requests segments(`.ts`) to the local server.
+4. **AVPlayer** requests segments(`.ts`) to the local reverse proxy server.
-5. **Reverse proxy server** fetches the original segment and caches.
+5. **Reverse proxy server** fetches the origin segment and caches it.
 Next time the server will return the cached data for the same segment.

 ## Usage